USDOS/HITMAN/README.md

 # Project HITMAN

+## 🌐💡Highly Intuative Technology & Multi-Dimensional Artificial Network (HIT MAN)

-## 🌐💡The Project Highly Intuative Technology & Multi-Dimensional Artificial Network (HIT MAN) represents a pioneering venture by the US Department of Special Projects and Unified Response Services (US-SPURS) Office of Research and Development (O-R&D).
+The Project Highly Intuative Technology & Multi-Dimensional Artificial Network (HIT MAN) represents a pioneering venture by the US Department of Special Projects and Unified Response Services (US-SPURS) Office of Research and Development (O-R&D).
 This cutting-edge initiative is meticulously structured to navigate a comprehensive developmental pathway:

-*An Innovation by the US Department of Special Projects and Unified Response Services (US-SPURS) Office of Research and Development (O-R&D)*

 ## Visionary Development Pathway 🚀🛠️